alakise/Heart-Disease/README.md

-# Cleveland Heart Disease Dataset Sandbox
+# Building a Supportive Artificial Neural Network Model in the Diagnosis of Heart Disease | Kalp Hastalığı Tanısında Destekleyici Yapay Nöral Ağ Modeli Oluşturulması
-In this repo, we will have fun with this dataset and use ML.
+This study is the source code of the project named "Building a Supportive Artificial Neural Network Model in the Diagnosis of Heart Disease" presented at the [2021 Marmara University Student Congress](https://www.marmarastudentcongress.com/).
 Check dataset on [Kaggle](https://www.kaggle.com/nareshbhat/health-care-data-set-on-heart-attack-possibility) or [UCI.edu](https://archive.ics.uci.edu/ml/datasets/heart+disease).

 ## Problem Definition
 Given clinical parameters about a patient, can we predict whether or not they have heart disease?